-Sri Lanka, a country vulnerable to climate change impacts presented the Nationally Determined Contributions (NDC) to strengthen the global efforts of both mitigation and adaptation.
-In response to challenges posed by climate change, Sri Lanka has taken several positive steps by introducing national policies, strategies and actions in order to address climate change induced impacts.
-While fulfilling the increasing national electricity demand and integrating more renewable sources in combination with conventional fossil source based energy sources, a detailed electricity generation expansion plan has been developed.
-The National Energy Policy and Strategy (NEPS) anticipate increasing share of Other Renewable Energy (ORE) resources.
-Further it is expecting to reduce energy losses by improving energy distribution infrastructure and energy saving through introduction of Demand Side Management (DSM).
-According to the ratified NDCs in September 2016 by UNFCC, among mitigation strategies, Sri Lanka expects 4% unconditional and 16% conditional reduction of greenhouse gas emissions with compared to Reference scenario in 2030 based on LTGEP 2015-2034 for the electricity sector.
-During the preparation of LTGEP 2020-2039, this commitment is complied to fulfil the Sri Lanka's obligations on Climate Change mitigation from Electricity Sector.
+Planning Studies as contained in this report are carried out to meet all the environmental and climate change obligations of Sri Lanka during the 20 year planning horizon.
+Sri Lanka, being a partner to COP21 Paris agreement on mitigation of global climate change induced impacts, presented the Nationally Determined Contributions (NDC) to strengthen global efforts of both mitigation and adaptation.
+In response to challenges posed by climate change, Sri Lanka has taken several positive steps by introducing national policies, strategies and actions to mitigate climate change induced impacts.
+According to the ratified NDCs in September 2016 by UNFCCC, among mitigation strategies, Sri Lanka expects a 4% unconditional and 16% conditional reduction of greenhouse gas emissions in the electricity sector.
+This is incorporated in the LTGEP 2020-2039 by integrating more Other Renewable Energy (ORE) based generation and low carbon thermal generating options to meet the Sri Lanka's obligations in COP21 Paris agreement on mitigation of global climate change induced impacts.